 - Extract a control flow graph from the input cmm.

 - Update this cfg to keep it in sync with changes during asm codegen.
 This has been tested on x64 but should work on x86.
 Other platforms still use the old codelayout.

-- Assign weights to the edges in the CFG which are then used for block layout.
+- Assign weights to the edges in the CFG based on type and limited static analysis which are then used for block layout.